dm-uporov/dakker/README.md

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
         // Actually it is AnotherActivity.getAnotherInteractor()
-        // So you have access to this dependency only from this class or with this class instance val anotherInteractor = getAnotherInteractor()
+        // So you have access to this dependency only from core or with core instance val anotherInteractor = getAnotherInteractor()
     }
 }